please note this call is now closed

 - The creativity and quality of the submission (5 points/25%)

-- The 150-word briefing abstract for each short-listed nomination will be made available to all short-listed candidates prior to the final judging panel event.
+- The 150-word briefing abstract for each short-listed nomination will be made available prior to the final judging panel event.

-- The final judging event will take place at the Helix, DCU, and the award will be presented at that event.
+- The final judging event will take place on 30th May in UCC, and the award will be presented at the EdTech Conference dinner.

 - The winner must be present to accept their award.